saint-lag/saint-lag/README.md

       - Spanish: Advanced - Reading, Writing and Speaking wise
       - French: Intermediate to Advanced - Reading and Speaking wise
       - German: Beginner to Intermediate - Reading and Speaking wise
+      - Russian: Beginner to Intermediate - Reading and Speaking wise
-      - Japanese: Beginner - Reading
+      - Japanese: Beginner - Reading and Speaking wise

   2 - **Dev Tools**: